Tips for Carrying Kids

 While it doesn’t take any special abilities to carry passengers on your Xtracycle, it does take a bit of practice to get the hang of managing the extra weight.

-We highly recommend riding your bike first without any kiddos on board so you can get a feel for the handling of the bike.
-Once you've got that down pat, add one kiddo and ride around a little to get the hang of it.
-Starting from a complete stop might feel a little squirrelly the first few times you try it, but you’ll soon adjust to the extra weight.
+We highly recommend riding your bike first without any children on board so you can get a feel for the handling of the bike.
+Once you've got that down pat, add one child and ride around a little to get the hang of it.
+Starting from a complete stop might feel a little wobbly and unstable at first but you’ll quickly adjust to the extra weight.
 Once you get going it won’t be hard to balance, and with a little time you’ll be able to maneuver the bike easily even at slow speeds.

-Get in the habit of shifting down to a low gear as you come to a stop, as this will make it significantly easier to get going again.
+Get in the habit of shifting down to a low gear (the gear that allows you to pedal more quickly) as you come to a stop, as this will make it significantly easier to get going again.
 Brake gently, and start applying the brakes well ahead of when you’ll need to stop to avoid jolting your passengers.
-The disc brakes spec’d on Xtracycles are powerful so you can stop on a dime if the need ever arises - keep this in mind during your first few rides!
+The disc brakes spec’d on Xtracycle bikes are powerful so you can stop on a dime if the need ever arises - keep this in mind during your first few rides!

 Loading and Unloading the Bike

-The Xtracycle KickBack - our sturdy double kickstand provides a way to keep your bike upright during all the loading and unloading you’ll be doing.
-Make sure the bike is on stable, flat ground, and the KickBack is fully engaged before loading and unloading passengers.
-Check that Yepp seats are firmly attached and locked on before lifting children in.
+The dual kickstand on your Xtracycle (either the KickBack or if you have the RFA, an Ursus Jumbo) provides a way to keep your bike upright during all the loading and unloading you’ll be doing.
+Make sure the bike is on stable, flat ground, and the kickstand is fully engaged before loading and unloading passengers.
+Check that the rear child seats are firmly attached on the rear deck before lifting children in.
 Kids over 4 can be lifted into the Hooptie, or they can climb in under the bars if the Hooptie is on its wide setting.

-When unloading the bike, you’ll want to dismount and engage the KickBack before unloading your passengers or allowing them to climb off.
-Keep in mind that a double kickstand will lift one wheel off the ground slightly, and you may feel the bike rock forward or backward on the KickBack as you shift weight around.
+When unloading the bike, you’ll want to dismount and engage the kickstand before unloading your passengers or allowing them to climb off.
+Keep in mind that a double kickstand will lift one wheel off the ground slightly, and you may feel the bike rock forward or backward on the kickstand as you shift weight around.
 Always be cautious when loading and unloading passengers.

 Kids and Cargo

 You can absolutely ride with kids and cargo at the same time - It’s just a matter of how you load everything.
-If you’ve got Yepp seats on the back of the bike, you can remove the rain lids from the bags and let the Yepp’s footrests hang inside the cargo bay on either side (otherwise it can be difficult to load stuff into the panniers).
-Kids legs can hang over or around loads of stuff, or they can ride side-saddle in the Hooptie.
+If you’ve got child seats on the back of the bike, you can remove the rain lids from the bags and let the child seat footrests hang inside the cargo bay on either side (otherwise it can be difficult to load stuff into the panniers).
+Kids' legs can hang over or around loads of stuff, or they can ride side-saddle in the Hooptie.

 Have additional questions about riding with kiddos on an Xtracycle cargo bike?
 Drop us an email at firstname.lastname@example.org and we'll answer your questions best we can!